akhealth/EIS-Modernization/technical-prototyping.md

 - Identify the people invovled with prototyping efforts
 - Identify required approvals from security office
-- Identify the risks (facilitated session ?)
+- Identify the risks (this could be a facilitated session)
 - Assign criticality level to risks
-- Synthesize risks into actionable items
+- Synthesize risks into actionable items, and identify risks outside scope of prototyping activity
 - Identify boundaries of concern for prototypeing effort (scoped around technical matters)

 Create a template for this?